-A strongly Indica-dominant strain with a sharp, spicy taste, CBD Shark Shock actually contains about as much of its namesake cannabinoid as it does THC.
+A strongly indica-dominant strain with a sharp, spicy taste, CBD Shark Shock actually contains about as much of its namesake cannabinoid as it does THC.
 This makes for a relaxant mix that treats pain, anxiety, and inflammation incredibly well but without inducing side effects too easily.

-CBD Kush was bred from Kandy Krush in an effort to create a strain that is good for muscle relaxation and anxiety treatment without being overbearing or producing too strong side effects associated with therapeutic THC.
+CBD Kush was bred from Kandy Krush in an effort to create a strain that is good for muscle relaxation and anxiety treatment without being overbearing or producing strong side effects associated with therapeutic THC.

 In that application, we can only call it a widespread success.
 CBD Kush is one of the most popular therapeutic CBD-heavy strains today, and for a good reason.
 Its effects are gentle, subtle, yet powerful.
 This also makes it very suitable for beginners.

 A special hybrid strain bred for the ultimate in CBD potency, Harle-Tsu contains next to no THC whatsoever.
-It should serve as an extremely powerful remedy for a variety of stress-related conditions, including muscle pains and spasms.
+It should serve as an extremely powerful remedy for a variety of stress-related conditions, including muscle pain and spasms.

-Because of its spicy taste, which can be harsh on the throat, and its propensity for leaving users feeling somewhat dizzy or groggy, larger doses of Harle-Tsu should be avoided at least until your system has gotten used to it.
+Because of its spicy taste, which can be harsh on the throat, and its propensity for leaving users feeling somewhat dizzy or groggy, larger doses of Harle-Tsu should be avoided, at least until your system has gotten used to it.

 Sweet and Sour Widow

-One of a series of “One-to-one” strains featuring carefully-bred equal distributions of THC and CBD, Sweet and Sour Widow is Indica-dominant and known for its calming, understated effects.
+One of a series of “one-to-one” strains featuring carefully-bred equal distributions of THC and CBD, Sweet and Sour Widow is indica-dominant and known for its calming, understated effects.

 It’s a mild relaxant that eases pain and cramping without causing any mental fogginess or other undesirable side effects.
 This makes it very suitable, particularly for inexperienced users.